joaquinprada/Schisto-CCA-reproducibility/README.md

 # Schisto-CCA-reproducibility
 Data and Scripts for the analysis of the reproducibility of CCA in two settings in Uganda.
-The analysis is presented in the manuscript by E. Kabbas-Piñango et al., "Reproducibility matters: Intra- and inter-sample variation of the point-of-care circulating cathodic antigen test (POC-CCA) in high and low Schistosoma mansoni endemic areas in Uganda", 2023, under review
+The analysis is presented in the manuscript by E. Kabbas-Piñango et al., "Reproducibility matters: intra- and inter-sample variation of the point-of-care circulating cathodic antigen test in two Schistosoma mansoni endemic areas in Uganda", Philos Trans R Soc Lond B Biol Sci.
+2023 Oct 9;378(1887):20220275. doi: 10.1098/rstb.2022.0275.

 Description of the Files: